 Davis is also a freelance writer and photographer, founder of juke joint blues band Boondocks, curator-founder of the intimate concert series Songwriter’s Alley, and makes records with folks in the log cabin space of Three Hearted Recording.
 Recent studio collaborations as a recording, mixing, and mastering engineer include Nikki Sixx, Coyote Queen, Abby Webster, Jason Tyler Burton, Coyote Queen, The Minor Keys, Isaac Hayden, Micah Maly, and Quinn Cerovski.

-As a freelance writer and photographer—currently with Jackson Hole Buckrail and formerly as the weekly music columnist for Planet Jackson Hole 2005-2017—Aaron has been fortunate to interview and photograph some of the greatest artists of our time: Taj Mahal, Dr. John, Bela Fleck, Maceo Parker, Del McCoury, Michael Franti, John Perry Barlow, Mickey Hart, Warren Haynes, Wayne Coyne of Flaming Lips, Robert Cray, John Prine, Lyle Lovett, Buddy Guy, Ruthie Foster, Grace Potter, and scores of colorful local bands.
-In addition to writing about music, Aaron has contributed several cover stories, news pieces, travel narratives, and photo essays as well as reviews of albums, concerts and movies.
-Jackson Hole Review, The Oregonian, The Business Journal, Jambase.com, Libertarian Party News, The Statesman Journal, and Cascade Policy Institute have also published his pieces.
+As a writer and photographer—currently with Jackson Hole Buckrail (2017-) and formerly as the weekly music columnist for Planet Jackson Hole (2005-2017)—Aaron has been fortunate to interview and photograph some of the greatest artists of our time: John Prine, Taj Mahal, Dr. John, Bela Fleck, Maceo Parker, Del McCoury, Michael Franti, John Perry Barlow, Mickey Hart, Warren Haynes, Wayne Coyne of Flaming Lips, Robert Cray, Nikki Sixx, Lyle Lovett, Buddy Guy, Ruthie Foster, Grace Potter, Mark Farina, Ray Benson, Jalan Crossland, and scores of colorful local bands.
+In addition to writing about music, Aaron has contributed several cover stories, news pieces, travel and outdoor narratives, and photo essays as well as reviews of albums, concerts and movies.
+His pieces have also appeared in Jackson Hole Review, The Oregonian, The Business Journal, Jambase.com, The Statesman Journal, and Cascade Policy Institute.